FelipoDRS/GLOW_MPC/README.md

 *_der files only separate the derivatives

-monitor files add noise and separate measuremnets available at the top of the well
+monitor files add noise and separate measurements available at the top of the well

 MPC objective function is MPC_obj.m